dudeguythethird/DIYourself/TESTING.md

 1. As an admin, creating, editing, and deleting method categories.
 1. All links functional, including social media links in the footer.

+### Non Functionality that must be tested (things the site must not do):

+You must not be able to access any page that you cannot access through a link in the html, through the URL bar.
+This enapsulates various possibilities:
+1. Non-registered users (NRUs) must not be able to access any page related to CRUD functions like adding, editing, and deleting either methods or method categories.
+This does not include making an account.
+1. Registered, logged in users (LIUs) must not be able to access pages for logging in or creating an account.
+1. All LIUs and NRUs must be unable to access pages related to category adding, editing or deleting, with the exception of admin LIUs.
+1. LIUs must not be able to access pages for editing and deleting methods that they did not create.
+1. The sight must not throw an error page when a user attempts to access a page for a method or category that does not exist.
+Or rather, it must handle it in some appropriate way.

 If all these features can be shown to work, then all the User Stories, outlined in this project’s ReadMe, will be completable.
 Below are steps explaining how to perform each test, with accompanying images from my own testing.

+## Feature Testing

 ### Feature 1 (Creating an account)
 1. Click the sign up button.